LinkShake/forkify-app/README.md

 ### Potential new features

 This is a prospective and, because of that, I don't know if I'll implement the following feature/s.
-For the time being the only feature I'm interested to implement is the possibility of displaying the calories of each recipe using the [spoonacular API](https://spoonacular.com/food-api).
+For the time being the only feature I'm interested to implement is the possibility of displaying the calories of each recipe using the [`spoonacular API`](https://spoonacular.com/food-api).

 But, repeating myself, I'm not sure of the implementation of the features written above.